 For elementary school-aged children who run in a mileage or fitness program during recess, Bowerman’s sense of belonging can be inspired by the teacher or parent that creates team and classroom goals, that structures runs where children are cheering for each other.
 Here are six tips that create belonging.

-• In a mileage program, instead of each child recording only the number of laps they log around the playground, have a fishbowl in the classroom (or better yet in the school office) and award a marble to each child for each five miles they record.
+• In a mileage program, instead of each child recording only the number of laps they log around the playground, have a fishbowl in the classroom (or better yet in the school office) and award a marble to each child for each five miles they record during an eight week program .
 The marble goes in the fishbowl.
 Filling the bowl becomes a very visible goal for the class; a goal to which every child can contribute.
 Or, from Fitness Finders (the Mileage Club people) order a map of America so the classroom can track their miles in a run across the country.

 • For children who are ready to run or alternate running with walking for a 5K, pick a big charity event where they can run in groups of five or six runners, staying together from start to finish, encouraging each other.
 The distance will pass easily when enjoying the festive atmosphere, the crowd, the sense of being part of something important; crossing the finishing line with arms raised high, with little concern over time or place.

 • If a road race in your area is looking for volunteers, consider having your team -- again in their team T-shirts -- staff an aid station along the course.
 Let the kids fill and hand out cups of water, and of course, clean up after.
 Most kids love it, and it will give them exposure to running -- far better than just watching the action from the side of the road.
 Best yet, it will strengthen the feeling of being part of something, of belonging.

 For teens, it is all about coaches being interested in every runner, helping them find their niche, the place where they belong, regardless of how fast or slow they run.
 A place where every runner is part of the family; with each runner helping support the team goals.
 Here are tips from five top coaches on building a sense of belonging.